Nominations now open! They will close in:

 Treasurer

 Takes the lead on the financial matters for the society.
-This includes responsibilities such as signing off expenses; ensuring students have purchased a membership to join your society; submitting bids for Grant Funding etc
+This includes responsibilities such as signing off expenses; ensuring students have purchased a membership to join your society; submitting bids for Grant Funding etc.

-How do I vote?
+How do I participate?

 Any student at Roehampton can run to be a committee member!
 The only thing you need is a determined mind to create a fun and inclusive space on campus, and a valid membership to your society of choice.